Wild-er/AVM-Tools/ARC19/README.md

 ## ARC19 Decoder (arc19.js)

 This tool allows you to decode ARC19 URLs embedded within Algorand ASAs.
-It retrieves the associated metadata, including the IPFS link to the asset's content and, if available, the ARC69 metadata.
+It retrieves the associated metadata, including the IPFS link to the asset's content and image.

 ### What is ARC19?